Sobral Pinto

 Heráclito Fontoura Sobral Pinto (5 November 1893 – Rio de Janeiro, 30 November 1991) was a Brazilian lawyer known for his human rights activism and devout Catholicism.
 He strongly opposed dictator Getúlio Vargas and worked against Brazil's later military regime following the military coup of 1964.

-He was a staunch defender of human rights, especially during the "New state" ("Estado novo") dictatorship (Getulio Vargas) of the and the military dictatorship (1964-1985) that was established after the 1964 coup.
+He was a staunch defender of human rights, especially during the Estado Novo dictatorship of Getúlio Vargas and the military dictatorship in Brazil (1964-1985) that was established after the 1964 coup.
 He graduated from the National Law School of the Federal University of Rio de Janeiro.

 One of his most memorable quotes is "Law is not a profession for cowards".

 Early life

 He was born on 5 November 1893 in Barbacena, Minas Gerais, to Príamo Cavalcanti Sobral Pinto, a station master working for the Central do Brasil railroad in the town, and his wife Idalina.

 Although he started his career as a lawyer in the area of Private Law, he ended up becoming notable as a brilliant criminalist defending the politically persecuted.
 Despite being a fervent Catholic (he went to mass every morning), he agreed to defend Luís Carlos Prestes, who had been arrested after the communist uprising of 1935.

 In the case of the German Harry Berger, who had also been arrested and severely tortured after the same uprising, Sobral Pinto demanded that the government apply Article 14 of the Animal Protection Act to the prisoner, a very unusual fact.

 He also gained renown when he defended the Copacabana Palace Hotel when it opened.
 The hotel had been planned to open in 1922, on the occasion of the Centenary of the Independence of Brazil, but this was delayed and it opened in 1924; in this period there was the first attempt by the Brazilian government to boycott gambling in casino institutions; the Guinle family, owner of the hotel, had invested a fortune in the casino, and did not spare another fortune (5 thousand contos de réis) to hire Sobral Pinto, who presented the illegitimacy of the ban, with hoteliers having the right to have a casino in the hotel.
 Such was the legal weight of this defense that the ban was lifted and the casino license extended.

 At the end of his career, he refused President Juscelino Kubitschek 's invitation to assume a post of minister of the Federal Supreme Court, so that they would not assume that his defense of the president's inauguration had been motivated by personal interest.